HibaBakr/Prices_prediction_for_mobiles/README.md

 # Prices_prediction_for_mobiles
-This is project for Data warehouse and Data mining (IS372) course in Taibah university.
-The purpose of the project is to explore, understand and analyze data using python to solve a problem.
-We are going to try and predict mobile phone prices in this project.
+ We are trying to predict mobile phone prices in this project by using dataset obtaind from kaggle.
+ We have explored and analyzed the data and created two models and chose the most accurate one for prediction.